Nichkhun: Military exemption

+Sports

 An avid sportsman, Nichkhun was previously a competitive badminton player during his schooling years and continues to play amateurly.
 His appearances on Our Neighborhood Arts and Physical Education in the badminton series of episodes alongside the likes of retired legends Lee Dong-soo and Ha Tae-kwon led Yonex Korea to appoint him as its brand ambassador in 2014, the first non-professional athlete to be chosen.

+Nichkhun has also been cast in various Korean golfing variety shows, starting with the Netflix program Birdie Boys in 2022.
+In 2024, he was a cast member in the golfing show To Die For.
+In 2025, he returned for the second season of To Die For, this time accompanied by his bandmate Hwang Chan-sung.

+DUI incident

 On July 24, 2012, Nichkhun was involved in a vehicular collision with a motorcyclist in Gangnam.
 It was reported that the singer had been driving under the influence of alcohol when he crashed into a motorcycle.
 His BAC measured at 0.056%, thus his license was suspended.
 Nichkhun personally apologized for the incident, resulting in him taking a hiatus from the entertainment industry.